wang-henry4/claude-smart/README.md

 - ⚡ **Fully automatic learning** — Every user turn, tool call, and assistant response is captured via lifecycle hooks and extracted into rules without you running anything.
 - 📈 **Updates with every session** — Playbooks auto-merge, supersede, and archive as your project evolves — the playbook sharpens with use instead of bloating.
   > *e.g.* you correct the same `npm test --run` gotcha twice → **claude-smart** consolidates them into one stronger rule.
 Later you switch the policy to `pnpm test` → the old rule is archived and the new one supersedes it, no manual cleanup.
-- 🎯 **Two-tier scope** — Per-session profiles for the current conversation; cross-session playbooks for the whole project.
 - 🔌 **No external API call** — semantic search runs on an in-process ONNX embedder (all-MiniLM-L6-v2), and all data (profiles, playbooks, interaction buffers) is stored locally on your machine (`~/.reflexio/` and `~/.claude-smart/`).
 - 🔎 **Hybrid search** — Playbooks and profiles are indexed with vector + BM25 search for fast, robust retrieval.
 - 🧪 **Offline resilience** — If the reflexio backend is down, hooks buffer to disk; the next successful publish drains them.